Walking Holidays in Scotland

 Why do this walk?

-Crossing the tidal causeway to the Holy Island of Lindisfarne, with the dramatic setting of the castle and priory, makes a memorable end to the trip.
+Cross the tidal causeway to the Holy Island of Lindisfarne, a memorable end to the trip.

-The West Highland Way was the first long distance footpath to be established in Scotland and has gone on to earn its place as one of country’s most iconic routes.
-The trail begins in Milngavie near Glasgow and for 95 miles unfolds against the breathtaking backdrop of Scotland’s rugged landscapes, finishing in Fort William, in the shadow of Ben Nevis, Britain’s highest mountain.
+The West Highland Way was the first long distance footpath to be established in Scotland and has earned its place as one of country’s most iconic routes.
+The trail begins in Milngavie near Glasgow, and unfolds over 95 miles against the breathtaking backdrop of Scotland’s rugged landscapes, finishing in Fort William, in the shadow of Ben Nevis, Britain’s highest mountain.

 Venturing onward, the West Highland Way propels you into the heart of Rannoch Moor, a vast and wild expanse whose beauty lies in its untamed nature.
 All eyes are drawn to the magnificent Buachaille Etive Mòr, one of the most recognisable mountains in Scotland.
 Ascending the impressive Devil’s Staircase, you skirt the edge of the iconic Aonach Eagach Ridge, gaining fine views of Glen Coe, and on a clear day, Ben Nevis and the Mamore mountains.